At first it was just a toaster. Then a food processor. You had plenty of room for those.

-How to Store Appliances
+How to Store Kitchen Appliances

-“If there’s just no room in the kitchen, we often explore outside areas that are still related to entertaining or serving: dining rooms, pantries and overflow kitchen storage – usually in a basement,” said Trager.
+If there’s just no room in your small kitchen for all of your kitchen gadgets explore outside areas that are still related to entertaining or serving: dining rooms, pantries and overflow kitchen storage – usually in a basement.

 If there’s a buffet piece in the dining room, consider storing serving trays and linens for a group in it.
 Also, a china cabinet or sideboard can hold dinnerware for special occasions.

-“Anything that would get damaged by temperature or moisture changes should also be stored in a container, up off the floor,” added Trager.
-This includes paper goods, food stuffs, wood pieces, and linens.
+- It is okay to stack the containers as long as you’re putting the heavier items on the bottom.
+Anything that would get damaged by temperature or moisture changes should also be stored in a container, up off of the floor.

-“Use a label for each bin,” said Pfeiffer.
+- Use a label for each bin.
 List all of the items in the container; that way, if you remove some items for use, you’ll know where they go when returning them.

+- If you have a number of bins, or items stored in various places, consider making a master list.
+Note the pieces you have stored, and where each of them is located.
 When you’re planning a dinner or party, check the master list to see what you have available to use.
 You can also use the list when considering recipes, especially those that call for specialty appliances like a crock pot.